 Another large dolmen on Moytura collapsed sometime between the visits of Petrie who illustrated it, above, and Wakeman who found nothing worth illustrating.
 The site of this collapsed monument has recently been identified.
 Again, it may be a boundry marker, and a compliment to the Labby on the other side of the ridge.

-Several of the photos below are from a recent trip to Kilkenny and the surrounding area.
-I am delighted to have seen both the largest and the tallest dolmens in Ireland as well as several surprises including a few collapsed monuments, and all were located close to streams and rivers, possibly marking ancient fording places.
+Several of the following photos are from a trip to Kilkenny and the surrounding area in 2012.
+I am delighted to have been able to visit both the largest and the tallest dolmens in Ireland as well as several surprises including a few collapsed monuments, and all were located close to streams and rivers, possibly marking ancient fording places.

 More recent theorys suggest that these monuments may be some kind of organic fertiliser banks for sprouting seeds which would have been cultivated in the areas around the monuments.